-- Company has fire elimination plan (FEP) that includes the following, at a minimum: - Annual toolbox topic and demonstration of how to use a fire extinguisher - Informally communicated, but not documented, evacuation and head count procedures - No Emergency Response/FEP exists
+- Annual toolbox topic and demonstration of how to use a fire extinguisher - Informally communicated, but not documented, evacuation and head count procedures - No Emergency Response/FEP exists

 P4.
 TASK-SPECIFIC SAFETY PROCESS\

 - A task-specific safety process has been established and is consistently used across the company - The process is reviewed annually by top management - All personnel are trained in using the process - · Each task is reviewed separately, and the process is complete when outcomes are explained to the employees and employees confirm understanding of the work hazards and mitigation process. - Change of conditions require work to be stopped, the process is reviewed and altered to complete the work safely - Policy includes, at a minimum, the following; - definition of scope of work - hazard analysis and control methods - continuous improvement provisions on site